anggadarkprince/showcase/readme.md

 Take a look file `.env.example` and fill your own app ID and app secret key.

+Setup notification

+Setting up your keys for NEXMO for SMS notification and Incoming WebHooks for Slack channel message

 ## Contributing

 Thank you for considering contributing to the Showcase App.